Pharmaceutical Journal FAQs

 I have access through an institution.
 Do I need to register?

 You will have full access to all content through your institution.
-However, if you would like to take a CPD module, receive a newsletter or see content that matches your interests or comment on articles, you will need to have a personal account on the site.
+However, if you would like to take CPD modules, receive newsletters, see content that matches your interests or comment on articles, you will need to have a personal account on the site.
 You can register for an account here

 Can I print out a copy of an article or save it as a PDF?

 Yes, to print out a copy, please click on the print icon on the left-hand side of the article and click on the print icon on the top left.
 To save it as a PDF, please click on the print icon and select print to PDF as the print option.

 How do I bookmark an article?